deeppavlov/chatsky/docs/source/get_started.rst

 to a user's input as well as a `condition` that determines the `transition` to another node, whether it's within the current or another flow.

-**Keywords**: DFF uses several special `keywords`.
+**Keywords**: Chatsky uses several special `keywords`.
 These keywords are the keys in the dictionaries inside the script.
 The most important for using the framework are `RESPONSE` and `TRANSITIONS` keywords.
 The first one corresponds to the response that the bot will send to the user from the current node.
 The second corresponds to the transition conditions from the current node to other nodes.